Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Lean on family for help and support

-Make time to have a nap or just rest in a quiet place if you need to.
+Make time to have a nap or just rest in a quiet place if you need to, while someone else has a play with your baby.

 Make time for your relationship with your partner